Last Updated: July 23, 2024

 From 2006 to 2009, Tur was in a relationship with then-MSNBC political commentator and sportscaster Keith Olbermann.
 Since their breakup, Olbermann has at various times made disparaging comments about Tur on his show and in the media.
 As recently as December 2022, Olbermann went on a rant about Tur, claiming that he had helped her write her memoir and making strange comments about her now husband, Tony Dokoupil.
 Other prominent media and news correspondents, like Megyn Kelly, also got involved by scolding Olbermann for being unable to move on from the failed relationship.

 After the break-up with Olbermann, Tur later began dating Tony Dokoupil, a correspondent for CBS News.
-The two married in October of 2017.
-They welcomed a son together in April of 2019 and then a daughter in May of 2021.
+The two married in October 2017.
+They welcomed a son together in April 2019 and a daughter in May 2021.
 Tur also has two stepchildren from Dokoupil's first marriage.
-Like her parents, Tur is fluent in Spanish.
+Like her parents, Katy is fluent in Spanish.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.